What is healthcare-associated pneumonia?

 Doctors use antibiotics to treat healthcare-associated pneumonia.
-Your doctor will probably give you an antibiotic that kills many different bacteria (wide-spectrum) immediately, before he or she can identify the type of bacteria causing the infection.
-After your doctor knows the specific type of bacteria, he or she may change your antibiotic to target it.
+Your doctor will probably give you an antibiotic that kills many different bacteria (wide-spectrum) immediately.
+If he or she can identify the type of bacteria causing the infection, your antibiotic may be changed to target it.

 Brian O'Brien, MD, FRCPC - Internal Medicine